2023 Planning Board Proposed

 If the requirements remain in the zoning ordinance, the bar for exceptions is much higher.
 First off, a separate application must be made to the Zoning Board of Adjustment.
 The ZBA is a more formal body with stricter rules.
 Applicants typically choose representation by a lawyer at the ZBA and once the case is heard, the ZBA must find that 5 strict criteria are satisfied before issuing a variance.
 Specifically, the developer must prove that following the ordinance poses a unique hardship.
 This is hard to satisfy.

-It is clear that the will of the voters is more directly expressed by the Zoning Board Variance Process than it could be by the Planning Board waiver process.
-Consider the waivers that were issued to allow the construction of the Keyes Hill project or that might be issued for the 50-unit condo development on Silver lake Road.
-Don’t we want to enforce stormwater requirements rigorously?
-Voting to remove the stormwater restrictions from the Zoning ordinance is a vote to reduce the influence of town residents and relax the restrictions that our town depends on to maintain its rural population density.
+It is clear that the will of the voters is more directly expressed by the Zoning Board Variance Process than it is by the Planning Board waiver process.
+Consider the waivers that were issued to allow the construction of the Keyes Hill project.
+Don’t we want to enforce stormwater and wetland requirements rigorously?
+Voting to remove the stormwater restrictions from the Zoning ordinance is a vote to reduce the influence of Town residents and relax the restrictions that our town depends on to maintain its rural character.

-Even if Planning staff were to propose the regulations that they would like to enact.
+Even if the Planning Board were to vote on the regulations that they would like to enact.
 There is no guarantee that those regulations would not be changed in few months since the process for changing regulations requires only 1 public hearing and a vote of the Planning Board.
-The Planning department has even argued that this variability is a feature or a benefit of regulations.
+The Planning Department has even argued that this variability is a feature or a benefit of regulations.
 I see the process of amending zoning ordinance, which can occur only once per year and involves building consensus of the entire town as benefit.
 Even with the more rigorous process of ordinance amendment mistakes are made.
-This year the board is reversing 2 decisions taken in 2017 which, it turned out were detrimental to our town.
+In 2022 the Board reversed two decisions it promoted in 2017 which, as it turned out, were detrimental to our town.
 It is important that residents exercise as much influence as possible to preserve the town we love.
 Decisions of this magnitude should not be made by an unelected board.

 Another weak argument pushed to support disenfranchising residents by removing stormwater restrictions from the zoning ordinance is that the developments built in town are somehow unsightly or that the present regulations require storm basins that are too large.
 Hollis is one of the most beautiful towns in the state.
-Do you think our existing ordinance has done a poor job of preserving the esthetics of the town?
-The town planner points to a basin constructed on Pine Hill Rd as an example of overdesign.
-That basin’s vegetated slope is not offensive to the eye and keeping stormwater on site is an important achievement of the present ordinance.
+Do you think our existing ordinance has done a poor job of preserving the esthetics of the Town?
+The Town Planning Consultant points to a basin constructed on Pine Hill Rd as an example of over design.
+That basin’s vegetated slope is not offensive to the eye, and keeping stormwater on site is an important achievement of the present ordinance.
 Stormwater that gets to the roadway puts the burden on the town to manage it.
 Along with this come many costly regulations and mandates.
 Hollis' existing position of providing as much drainage on site is the proper way for our rural town to address stormwater.
 The forces pushing for urbanized solutions will surely degrade the character of our town.

 Our present ordinance requires that stormwater be treated on site.
 It puts the cost of stormwater management onto the developers and not on the town.
 Runoff that leaves developments becomes a town problem to manage.
-Reducing the requirements for example to address a 10-year storm vs a 25-year storm would only serve to lower the cost of development for builders and shift that cost onto the town.
-Such a reduction in development cost will bring more new construction to town.
+Reducing the requirements for example to address a 10-year storm vs a 25-year storm would only serve to lower the cost of development for builders and shift that cost of maintaining roadway runoff onto the town.
+Such a reduction in development cost will facilitate more new construction to town.
 Don’t we have enough already?

-8. The ordinance’s purpose is to protect the town, not enable and simplify development.
+7. The ordinance’s purpose is to protect the Town, not enable and simplify development.

 The purpose of town requirements is to protect town resources.
 Planning staff has claimed that our ordinance is confusing and stormwater requirements are distributed across many regulations and ordinances.
 This unique regulatory scheme has been developed over many years by dedicated residents seeking to preserve the town.
 Restrictions are meant to protect town resources.
 If they are hard to administer or unique from other towns, this is a benefit, not a weakness.
 If administration of the existing regulatory scheme is difficult, I hold that the difficulty is a worthwhile cost of the protection they provide.
 Compare Hollis to other nearby towns.
 What do you think?
 Simplifying things for developers will only serve to homogenize Hollis with nearby jurisdictions and reduce costs for developers.
 Is this what we want?